mnemnion/loon/notes/clu/syntax.md

 `#[]` produces a ring.
 A ring is a vector, with a zero element, which may be indexed modulo its length.

-`#!` is reserve, causing the following form to be immutable.
+`#!` is reserved, causing the following form to be immutable.

 `#_` causes the following form to be parsed and immediately discarded.